forestryio/forestry.io/hugo/content/docs/welcome/index.md

 The main thing to understand is that Forestry -- unlike other content management systems -- is entirely backed by Git.

 To put it simply, Forestry is an editor-friendly interface over Git.
-This means that developers and editors can now use the same workflow and toolset.
+This means that developers and editors can now use the same workflow and tool set.

 This also means that all of your content and code always belongs to you, and is not stored in a database in the cloud out of your reach.